-We receive support from the US Department of Health and Human Services as well as the Fairfax County Consolidated Community Funding Pool to deliver this two-part program.
+NVMS receives support from the U.S. Department of Health and Human Services and Fairfax County Consolidated Community Funding Pool to deliver this two-part program.
 Residents with an open case with the Division of Child Support Enforcement are referred to the program by Fairfax County Juvenile and Domestic Court.
-The first phase of the program is the four-hour co-parenting seminar and the second is mediation between co-parents to review and adjust child support.

-The goals of the program are to ensure that the co-parenting focus is on the needs of children involved in each case and for parents to participate in mediation to increase communication during the child support revision and adjustment process.
+The goal of the program is to keep the needs of children involved in each case at the forefront.
+Parents participate in mediation to increase communication during the child support revision and adjustment process.

-- How to be more involved in your child’s life
+- Being more involved in your child’s life

-- How to improve communication between you and your child’s other parent
+- Improving communication between you and your child’s other parent

 - Ways to prevent and resolve conflicts

-Both parents are not required to attend, but may take the class together if they would like.
+Both parents are not required to attend, but may take the class together if they choose.
 This class is offered free of charge to parents with open Division of Child Support Enforcement cases by the Virginia Department of Social Services.

-Class includes snacks and co-parenting manual, Two Parents, Two Homes, with additional parenting resources.
-A Certificate of Completion is also provided at the end of class.
+Resources materials and a Certificate of Completion is provided at the end of class.

-The second phase of the program is mediation for co-parents.
+The program’s second phase is mediation for co-parents.

-The goal of mediating these cases is to have parents agree on a new or updated child support agreement, which is reflected in writing using the Mediation Support Agreement template provided by the Virginia Supreme Court.
-Any drafted agreements are then sent on to the Division of Child Support Enforcement for approval.
-If approved, the agreements are then sent on to the Fairfax J&DR Court for the judge’s final approval/signature.
+The goal of mediating these cases is to have parents agree on a new or updated child support agreement.
+Any drafted agreements are then sent to the Division of Child Support Enforcement for approval.
+If approved, the agreements are then sent to the Fairfax J&DR Court for the judge’s final approval/signature.